ananyag270903/SIT720-Sydney-Housing-Price-Prediction/README.md

   machine learning pipeline used by the application.
 - `requirements.txt` - required Python packages.

+## Running the Notebook

+Open `Task_8.1D.ipynb` in Jupyter Notebook or JupyterLab and run all cells from top to bottom.
+The notebook uses `Sydney_Housing_Data_Collection.xlsx` as the source dataset.

 ## Running the Application

 Install the required packages: